To: Departments Heads, Program Chairs, Administrative Support Staff

 Resources for Full-Time Faculty

-Although new faculty will have received information about resources to support faculty, we urge that you remind new faculty about these resources when they arrive on campus and periodically during their first year.
-We include a list of these resources below, many of which are described on the Provost’s web page under the “information, forms, and lists” tab:
+Although new faculty will have received information about resources to support faculty, we urge that you remind them about these resources when they arrive on campus and periodically during their first year.
+A list of resources, including faculty conference travel support and research support (e.g., the Excel Scholar program*, preparation/publication/production grants*, faculty research grants, Mellon and Scott faculty research fellowships, advanced study grants, research and travel grants for mentored students*) is available on the Provost’s website.

 Matters Pertaining to New (and Continuing) Visiting and Adjunct Faculty